AFGHAN-AMERICAN CONFERENCE (AAC)

 AAC Breakout Types & Overview:

-Leadership & Skill Building: Builds knowledge, skills, and expertise to support leadership and professional development.
+Professional Development: Builds knowledge, skills, and expertise to support leadership and professional development.
+Provides an opportunity to network and engage with industries in similar industries.

 Brave Spaces: Provides a welcoming space for guided conversations about community challenges.
-These sessions are typically our most sensitive topics and require special attention and care.
-Participants either identify directly with the subject or are curious about learning more.
+These sessions are typically our most sensitive topics and require special attention, extra confidentiality, and care.

 WHAT ROLE SHOULD I APPLY FOR?